abpframework/abp/docs/en/UI/Angular/Current-User.md

 # Angular UI: Current User

-The current user information store in Config State.
+The current user information stored in Config State.

 ### How to Get a Current User Information Configuration